ETS-Android2/Pikachu_Game/README.md

 <h1>Description:</h1>

-Mobile game application developed in Android Studio, featuring a Pikachu trying to avoid pokeballs.
+Mobile game application developed in Android Studio, featuring a Pikachu trying to avoid pokeballs.<br />
 The Application contains design with activities and fragments, logic, and use of various mobile features like Location, Sensors, and Shared Preference DB.

 <p align="center">